Need to talk? Call 1800 882 436.

 HELLP syndrome

-This is a serious pregnancy complication that can develop if you have pre-eclampsia.
-It can cause very low platelets, as well as other blood and liver problems.
+HELLP syndrome is a severe form of pre-eclampsia and a serious pregnancy complication.
+It can cause very low platelets, as well as liver problems.

 Other causes